vjirgale/BIMkit/BlocklyRuleEditor/README.md

 This folder contains two folders **DesignRules** folder and **BlockToRuleTranslate** folder.
 The **DesignRules** folder contains .js files with classes of design ruleset components.
 The **BlockToRuleTranslate** folder contains .js files for translating a rule block to a design rule.
 These files also contain a funcions to convert the class into xml.
 This is used when importing blocks.

 ## 3. CustomBlockLibrary
-This folder contains files containing the definitions for blocks used in the blockly workspace.
+This folder contains files containing the definitions for custom blocks used in the blockly workspace.
+These files have the word "block" as a suffix.
+The BlockColor.js file contains the colors for blocks update these value to change the block colors.
+Initalize Dropdowns.js contains definitions for all dropdowns.

 ## 4. Libraries
 This application uses Blockly See: https://developers.google.com/blockly and FileSaver See: https://github.com/eligrey/FileSaver.js/